ResilientEcosystem/blog/about.md

       <h4>Suyash Gupta</h4>
     </div>
     <div class="item__description">
-      <p>I am a PhD Candidate and Research Assistant at Department of Computer Science, University of California, Davis.
+      <p>Is a PhD Candidate and Research Assistant at Department of Computer Science, University of California, Davis.
 He is also the Lead Architect at ResilientDB, and I am associated with Exploratory Systems Lab.
-I am on job market and open to research opportunities in both industry and academia.</p>
+He is on job market and open to research opportunities in both industry and academia.</p>
     </div>
   </div>
    <a href="https://gupta-suyash.github.io/">